Beyond Horizons at King Charles I School

 What do we offer at King Charles I School for students to get involved in to ‘broaden their horizons’?

 - House competitions – all students are allocated a house that they belong to (Chads, Blounts or Queens).
 Regular competitive activities take place throughout the year that all students can get involved in.
 The activities accumulate points for each house and at the end of the academic year the prestigious cup is awarded to the winning house.
-Please click here to see a full list of the house competition events for this autumn term.
+Please click here to see a full list of the house competition events for this spring term.

 - Extra-curricular activities programme – a full and diverse programme of activities in many different subject areas run throughout the week at lunchtime and after school that all students can get involved in.
 These activities range from maths challenges, learning a language, music, textiles, STEM activities, Duke of Edinburgh and many more.
-Please click here to see a full list of the extra-curricular activities for this autumn term.
+Please click here to see a full list of the extra-curricular activities for this spring term.

 - Sporting events – a wide variety of sporting activities, including competitions run throughout the week at lunchtime and afterschool that all students can get involved in.
-Please click here to see a full list of the sporting activities and competitions for this autumn term.
+Please click here to see a full list of the sporting activities and competitions for this spring term.

 - Cultural experiences – a large number of trips run throughout the academic year.
 These include international trips to Paris, Iceland, New York, Cologne and Belgium.
 There are trips to London and other places in the UK, along with more local trips to Birmingham museums, the Symphony Hall and the NEC.